Pedaling Technique for Cyclists

-In episode 4 of the Semi-Pro Cycling podcast I talk about a certain riders famous pedalling technique in detail, and whether you should copy him.
-Yes it’s Lance Armstong, but don’t hate on me too hard.
+In episode 4 of the Semi-Pro Cycling podcast, I talk about a certain riders famous pedaling technique in detail, and whether you should copy him.
+Yes, it’s Lance Armstong, but don’t hate on me too hard.
 I have a good reason to bring him up.
-I delve into who suggested he start pedalling in such a unique way compared to those around him, why it was suggested and did it benefit his overall output.
-We get to hear from a few interesting characters regarding how they approach pedalling technique and ultimately we find out if we will get the same gains if we adjust our pedalling technique.
+I delve into who suggested he start pedaling in such a unique way compared to those around him, why it was suggested and did it benefit his overall output.
+We get to hear from a few interesting characters regarding how they approach pedaling technique and ultimately we find out if we will get the same gains if we adjust our pedaling technique.

 - Carmichael Training Systems – High Cadence Cycling